Straight to your inbox

 Pomelo Travel uses segmentation to send flight deals from subscribers’ home cities:

-Investing time in improving your open rates won’t make a difference if you are mailing to dead email addresses.
+Investing time in improving your open rates won’t make a difference if you’re mailing to outdated email addresses.

 Use a third-party service such as Kickbox or Briteverify to clean out inactive or erroneous addresses before sending.
 The nominal cost of cleaning your list is preferable to damaging your sending reputation and will help ensure that your list is healthy and results in opens and clicks.